MetaMask/core/docs/package-migration-process-guide.md

 - Ensure that superfluous merge commits don't pollute the migrated git history.
 If necessary, replace the PR branch with a cleaned-up post-migration commit history by rerunning the git history migration steps before merging the PR.
   - For this, coordinate with the team to minimize the window of time that the PR is open.
   - For further context on this point: https://github.com/MetaMask/core/pull/1804#issuecomment-1771445829
-- Contact admins to temporarily enable merge commits into main.
+- Contact a [**maintainer**](https://github.com/orgs/MetaMask/teams/engineering?query=role%3Amaintainer) to temporarily enable merge commits into main.
 - Merge PR **without squashing** to preserve the migrated git commit history.
 - [Example PR](https://github.com/MetaMask/core/pull/1872)